 A gripping memoir and revelatory investigation into the history of the Foundling Hospital and one girl who grew up in its care - the author's own mother.

-Growing up with a volatile and obsessive mother, Justine Cowan couldn't get far enough away.
-It was only after her mother died that she found herself pulling at the threads of a story half-told - her mother's upbringing as a foundling in the famous British institution.
-Haunted by this secret history, Justine travelled across the sea and deep into the past to discover the girl her mother once was.
+Growing up in a wealthy enclave outside San Francisco, Justine Cowan's life seems idyllic.
+But her mother's unpredictable temper drives Justine from home the moment she is old enough to escape.
+It is only after her mother dies that she finds herself pulling at the threads of a story half-told - her mother's upbringing in London's Foundling Hospital.
+Haunted by this secret history, Justine travels across the sea and deep into the past to discover the girl her mother once was.

-Here, with the vividness of a true storyteller, she pieces together her mother's childhood alongside the history of the Foundling Hospital: from its idealistic beginnings in the 18th century, famous patrons from Handel to Dickens, its approach to childcare and teaching and how it survived the Blitz only to close after the Second World War.
+Here, with the vividness of a true storyteller, she pieces together her mother's childhood alongside the history of the Foundling Hospital: from its idealistic beginnings in the eighteenth century, how it influenced some of England's greatest creative minds - from Handel to Dickens, its shocking approach to childcare and how it survived the Blitz only to close after the Second World War.

 The Secret Life of Dorothy Soames is the gripping true story of a daughter's quest to find the truth about her mother's origins-and, in the process, come to terms with her own life and choices.
 As she uncovers an increasingly dramatic tale of abuse, escape, and recovery, Justine Cowan must grapple with her complex feelings about this woman who, as she comes to learn, never had a real childhood of her own.
 A riveting, heartbreaking, and ultimately healing journey of discovery. - Christina Baker Kline, author of #1 New York Times bestseller Orphan Train